wedojava/enit/README.md

 # Details
 The config file is located at `<your_home_dir>/.enit` by default.

-More feature to be continue...
+More features to be continue...

 Enjoy it!